UPDATE: Please note that the schedule of the programme has been revised. (posted 27 Jan 2015)

 International Summer Programme in Architecture: Cities in Asia (9 credits) | ARCH1900

-Dates | Jun 23 to Jul 16, 2015 (Seoul: Jun 23 – Jun 30 | Hong Kong: Jul 1-8 | Singapore: Jul 9-16)
+Dates | Jun 23 to Jul 16, 2015 (Seoul: Jun 23-30 | Hong Kong: Jul 1-8 | Singapore: Jul 9-16)

-Program Directors | H. Koon Wee & Darren Zhou
+Programme Directors | H. Koon Wee & Darren Zhou

-Fundamental to the study of architecture and cities is the question of rapid urbanization and innovation on the multiple fronts of society, culture and the economy.
-Engaging three cities at once gives participants the privilege to understand the multiple states of urbanization in Asia.
+Fundamental to the study of architecture and cities is the question of rapid urbanisation and innovation on the multiple fronts of society, culture and the economy.
+Engaging three cities at once gives participants the privilege to understand the multiple states of urbanisation in Asia.
 Saskia Sassen notes that it is precisely because cities are no longer within the routine realms of national politics, they naturally become the new frontiers of urban analysis.

 Through this course, participants will focus on different urban environments and building typologies, especially in the way they resist and subvert, or become mutated or subsumed by the highly unbalanced urban conditions today.
-The studio assignments would be based on the examination and re-invention of a number of these building types, seeking out strategies of use, exploitation, adaption, and even contradiction.
+The studio assignments would be based on the examination and re-invention of a number of these building types, seeking out strategies of use, exploitation, adaptation, and even contradiction.

 The university course page can be accessed here.